Prasanna8848/HACKATHON-TROJAN-WAVE/README.md

 #Prasanna Dhungana GITHUB:- Prasanna8848 Suman Pandit GITHUB:- sumanpandit2058 Saphal Pantha GITHUB:- saphalpantha Ritesh Yadav GITHUB:- theriteshy
 P.S.: This project was made in Repelit so, the commit are been done by the replit id (PRasanna17) only.
 Please consider it!

+Problem Statement:Students are facing lots of problems in studies due to lack of guidance, so we are developing a platform where we find best peers of their university, where they can collaborate to know more than they can know by themselves.
+Seniors with experience have faced those problems which juniours are going through so, our platform tries to solve those problems of juniors with the experience of seniors.

+Track:Student Community
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).